-Tunnels are a great beginner obstacle to teach your guinea pig.
-A short open tunnel in particular is typically pretty easy to teach, and you can also add some variations to this obstacle after teaching the simple version to make it more interesting.
-You can make a tunnel out of small rectangular boxes or similar items you might have around your house, or you can purchase a tunnel that is extendable and bendable to add a bit more variety to your agility course.
-You can also teach your guinea pig to go through a closed tunnel after they have learned the open tunnel.
-Instructions for teaching a closed tunnel are near the bottom of this page, below the main tutorial.
+Tunnels are an easy and fun obstacle to teach your guinea pig.
+A short open tunnel is typically very easy to teach.
+After that, you can also teach longer or curved tunnels to make it even more fun and challenging.
+You can also teach your guinea pig to go through a closed tunnel and a tilting tunnel after they have learned to go through a regular tunnel.
+Instructions for teaching these types of tunnels are at the bottom of this page, below the main tutorial.

 How to Teach a Guinea Pig to Go Through a Tunnel (Video Tutorial)